This page provides information to review before restoring an instance from a backup or performing a point-in-time

 - If you are restoring to an instance with read replicas, you must delete all replicas and recreate them after the restore operation completes.

 Tips and requirements for restoring to a different instance

 When you are restoring a backup to a different instance, keep in mind the following restrictions and best practices:

-The target instance should have the same database version and edition as the instance from which the backup was taken.
+The target instance must have the same database version and edition as the instance from which the backup was taken.

 If you want to upgrade the database version for your instance, follow the steps in Upgrading the Database for an Instance.

 The storage capacity of the target instance must be at least as large as the capacity of the instance being backed up.
 The amount of storage being used does not matter.
 You can see the storage capacity of the instance in the console Cloud SQL instances page

 The target instance must be in the

-The target instance can be a different tier or machine type than the instance from which the backup was taken.
+The target instance can use a different number of cores and amounts of memory than the instance from which the backup was taken.